PolyArch/cs259/03-miniproj-1.md

 Due: April 24th, 11:55pm

+Can you work in groups: Yes -- Preferably groups of two.

+(If you really want to work in a group of three and have a way to make sure everyone learns, send me a note to get special permission.)

 ### Getting Started:

 Follow the setup guide [here]({{site.baseurl}}/09-resources/) to get an account on tetracosa.cs.ucla.edu.
-Please make sure not to put extra information in your home folders.
-Instead use the eda drive.
+Please make sure not to put any files in your home folders, as there is limited space there.
+Instead use the eda drive (specifically  /usr/eda/cs259/[your\_name], as the resource page instructs).

-After that, you may want to look at some samples from NVIDIA; these can be setup by running:
+After setting up, you may want to look at some samples from NVIDIA; these can be setup by running:

 ```
 bash /usr/local/cuda-10.1/bin/cuda-install-samples-10.1.sh .